 The reason adults with autoimmune diabetes are often misdiagnosed with Type 2 is that by age 35 many people in the general population, including those who develop autoimmune conditions, are overweight or have developed other signs of insulin resistance and metabolic syndrome."
 Since doctors have been trained to believe that overweight and metabolic syndrome are diagnostic of Type 2 diabetes they automatically assume any adult who isn't rail thin when given a diabetes diagnosis must have Type 2.
 This is a problem because diet, exercise and oral drugs, which are the standard treatments for Type 2 are not effective in halting the progression of LADA.

-In addition, evidence is emerging that suggests that LADA, though it is an autoimmune disease, is not quite the same as Type 1 diabetes, and, in fact, has a genetic profile that includes genes also found in people who develop Type 2 diabetes.
+Though LADA is an autoimmune condition like the Juvenile form of Type 1, evidence has emerged that suggests that LADA not quite the same as Type 1 diabetes.
+People who get LADA have a genetic profile that includes genes also found in people who develop Type 2 diabetes.

 This led the researchers to conclude that

 LADA shares genetic features with both type 1 (HLA, INS VNTR, and PTPN22) and type 2 (TCF7L2) diabetes, which justifies considering LADA as an admixture of the two major types of diabetes.This finding was confirmed by a second study published in November of 2008 which found that young people with diabetes who tested negative for GAD Antibodies (i.e. shod no sign of having had an autoimmune attack on their pancreases.)had higher levels of a common Type 2 gene than their peers who tested positive for these antibodies, but that in older people diagnosed with LADA the frequency of that TCF7L2 Type 2 gene was the same as it was in people of that age who were not positive for GAD antibodies.
 This led the authors to conclude: